-303 LEADERSHIP IN RECREATION PROGRAMS.
+303 LEADERSHIP IN RECREATION PRO-GRAMS.
 S, half course.
 This course studies the organization of recreation programs and gives opportunity for observing programs in action, for structuring new programs, and for developing leadership skills.
 Mr. Tuuk.

-312 PHYSIOLOGY OF CONDITIONING AND INJURIES F, one course.
+312 PHYSIOLOGY OF CONDITIONING AND INJURIES.
+F, one course.
 The study of physiological principles as they apply to physical training and rehabilitation from injury.
 Specific types of training programs are studied.
-Laboratory topics will include athletic injury treatment, taping techniques, and first aid procedures.
-Mr. Timmer.
-Not offered 1972-73.
+Laboratory topics will include athletic injury treatment, taping techniques, and first aide procedures.
+Mr. Greene.

 380 INDIVIDUAL COMPETENCES.
-F. I. and S, full or half course.
+F, I, and S, full or half course.
 This course offers opportunity for physical education majors and minors to develop the physical condition and skill necessary to be beginning teachers in physical education.
 It requires active participation and competence in a variety of physical education skills.
 Students should register for this course when they are admitted to a major or minor in the department and remain registered for it until they have completed the other departmental requirements.
 Majors, who need a full course credit, must earn 210 points and minors, who receive a half course credit, must earn 105.
-Periodic competency examinations are given elements of this course are prerequisites for 230 courses.
+Periodic competency examinations are given.
+Elements of this courses are prerequisites for 230 courses.
 Miss Knoppers, Mr. Vroon.